-DFW Airport has a well-deserved reputation as a busy airport, carrying more than 60 million passengers annually as the world’s 9th busiest airport by passenger volume.
+DFW Airport has a well-deserved reputation as a busy airport.
+It carries more than 60 million passengers annually as the world’s 9th busiest airport by passenger volume.
 Anyone who calls the Metroplex home, or passes through the airport courtesy of AA’s sprawling hub covering four terminals, can surely attest that the airport can be a bustling, crowded place, especially if you visit during peak periods.

-However, among all the hustle and bustle, there is one decidedly quiet, some would say moribund, terminal – Terminal E, better known as the terminal you’ll fly out of if you’re one of the 15 percent of passengers NOT flying on American.
+However, among all the hustle and bustle, there is one decidedly quiet, some would say moribund, terminal.
+That is Terminal E, better known as DFW’s “cats and dogs” terminal.
+In other words, the terminal you’ll use if you’re one of the 15 percent of passengers NOT flying American.
 Last fall, I flew Delta to Ft.
-Myers, Florida via Atlanta, primarily to evaluate DL’s Economy and Economy Comfort offerings, and thanks to my shuttle getting me to the airport very early, I had plenty of time ot walk the terminal from end to end and prepare a write-up of the airport’s lonelier side.
+Myers, Florida via Atlanta, primarily to evaluate DL’s Economy and Economy Comfort offerings.
+Thanks to my shuttle arriving very early, I had plenty of time to walk the terminal from end to end and prepare a write-up of the airport’s lonelier side.

 Brief History of Terminal E

-On a side note, the closure of the Delta hub got DFW deeply involved in another aviation controversy roiling North Texas at the time – Southwest’s attempt to overturn the Wright Amendment so that it could operate nonstop flights anywhere from Love Field.
-The airport board dangled a year of free rent and up to $22 million in incentives for an airline to move in and take Delta’s gates, an offer made very openly to Southwest to relocate to DFW.
-Ultimately, of course, that didn’t happen, and the Wright repeal compromise was signed in 2006.
+On a side note, the closure of the Delta hub involved DFW in another aviation controversy roiling North Texas at the time – Southwest’s attempt to overturn the Wright Amendment so that it could operate nonstop flights anywhere from Love Field.
+The airport board dangled a year of free rent and up to $22 million in incentives to any new airline.
+Speculation at the time was that DFW specifically courted Southwest to relocate to Terminal E. Ultimately, of course, that didn’t happen.
+Local officials and the airlines agreed to a Wright repeal compromise in 2006.

 Terminal E in the Post-Delta Era